I am a fifth-year Ph.D. Candidate in Economics at the Booth School of Business at the University of Chicago.

-References: Richard Hornbeck (chair, Chicago Booth), Rodrigo Adao (Chicago Booth), and Anders Humlum (Chicago Booth).
+References: Richard Hornbeck (chair, Chicago Booth), Rodrigo Adao (Chicago Booth), and Anders Humlum (Chicago Booth)

 Fields: